 ‡ Descovy has a

 § An allergic reaction is possible after using Descovy.
-But this side effect wasn’t reported in clinical trials.
+However, this side effect wasn’t reported in clinical trials.

 Descovy may cause several side effects.
 Here are some frequently asked questions about the drug’s side effects and their answers.